legenduzair/classic-pong/README.md

   - CSS
   - JavaScript

+- Libraries

+  - [Google Fonts](https://fonts.google.com/) was used for the fonts implemented in the project.

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follow: